Flexiblefabric/Tien-Len/README.md

 ### Showing card images

-If an `assets/cards` directory containing PNG card images is present next to `pygame_gui.py`, the interface will show graphical cards instead of simple text buttons.
+If an `assets/cards` directory containing PNG card images is present next to the `pygame_gui` package, the interface will show graphical cards instead of simple text buttons.
 The repository ships with the required files (stored in `assets/cards/`):